 Once you start receiving orders, please forward them to your suppliers, who will handle shipping.
 To build a loyal customer base, maintain transparent communication with your customers, and offer excellent customer service.

-Tips for Launching a Dropshipping Business in India
+Tips for Dropshipping in India for Beginners

 Launching a successful dropshipping business requires a solid foundation.
 Here are five essential tips to get you started on the right path: